Uclusion/uclusion-blog/_posts/2021-07-21-continuous-improvement.md

 These extraordinary efforts will achieve improvement but not _continuous_ improvement.
 For continuous improvement, you need some effort all the time, sustainably.

+### Mandatory Meetings are not Self-Organizing
+We have a [blog on that]({{ site.baseurl }}/agile/2021/07/07/face-to-face.html) as well.
+The short answer though is that self-organizing cannot be introduced top-down.
+It can be encouraged.
+You can make it a principle of your organization.
+But mandating _how_ to self-organize is like telling people who to vote for to promote democracy!

-## What about the Boss?
+### What about the Boss?
-If you are the boss then we recommend dropping [meeting driven process]({{ site.baseurl }}/agile/2021/07/07/face-to-face.html) for all the team's work.
+If you are the boss then we recommend discussing with your team what process and tools might best serve them.
 If you are not the boss then we recommend starting by replacing retrospectives with something that works.
 Here's how you negotiate
 that:
 * Scrum recommends a `three hours for a one-month Sprint` retrospective.
 That's basically a work day (who codes after